openSUSE/news-o-o/_posts/2010-07-09-opensuse-wiki-change-scheduled.markdown

 ---
 author: No Content Found
+comments: true
 date: 2010-07-09 17:47:13+00:00
 layout: post
 link: https://news.opensuse.org/2010/07/09/opensuse-wiki-change-scheduled/
+slug: opensuse-wiki-change-scheduled
-title: "openSUSE Wiki Change Scheduled"
+title: openSUSE Wiki Change Scheduled
+wordpress_id: 3715
 categories:
 - Wiki
 tags:
 - wiki
 ---

 As mentioned in earlier posts, the new English wiki is scheduled to go live on Monday.Â  Here are a few technical details about the change itself: